Victorian Era (1837 - 1901)

 Victorian fashion (© Epochs of Fashion)

-The Victorian Era saw fashion chance, sometimes dramatically, every decade.
+The Victorian Era saw fashion chance, sometimes dramatically, every couple of years.
 From wide, bell-shaped skirts over the crinoline to figure hugging styles in the 1870s, there is a lot of variety comprised within the generalising name 'Victorian Era'.
 The making of clothes and dress culture changed massively during the industrial revolution which introduced the sewing machine, mechanical weaving, and therefore made ready-made clothing possible.
 This overturned the entire textile industry and lastingly changed society.
 The rise of the middle class during the era had a formative effect on this time, brought on by the growing wealth that the industrial revolution made possible.

 Belle Assemblée, London, c.
 1825, Evening Dress and Walking Dress